And so expensive?

 - Pin the tail on the donkey or any other creature of your kids’ choice.

-A massive list of classic children’s party games – that you don’t even have to save for parties.
+And there you go.
+A massive list of classic children’s party games – that you don’t even have to save for parties – PLUS tips for pulling them off with aplomb at your kids party.